Prostate cancer at a glance

 Risks and side effects of radiation therapy include tiredness, rectal irritation such as uncomfortable urination or bowel incontinence, dry skin, hair loss and urinary problems such as incontinence or frequent urination.

-Often used to reduce the level of male hormones (androgens) if the prostate cancer has spread too far to be cured by surgery or radiation.
-Types of hormonal therapy include surgical castration, which reduces hormone production, and several types of medications that act on hormone levels.
+This is often used to reduce the level of male hormones (androgens) if the prostate cancer has spread too far to be cured by surgery or radiation.
+Types of hormonal therapy include surgical castration, which reduces hormone production, and several kinds of medications that act on hormone levels.

 Some side effects of hormone therapy include erectile dysfunction, hot flashes, weight gain, fatigue, depression or anemia (low red blood cell count).